-- Violence/disrespect is any word, look, sign, or act that hurts another person's body, feelings, dignity, safety, or property.
-NO ONE IS ENTITLED TO USE VIOLENCE; therefore, violence in any form will not be tolerated at our school or any school-sponsored function on or off campus including through cyberspace/internet/phone, etc. - Depending on the circumstances and context, demeaning or offensive comments or behavior(s) targeting age, race, gender, sexual orientation, or disability status jokes, taunting, slurs, mimicking, gestures, rumors, derogatory "nicknames" or name calling, innuendos, hate speech/intolerant rhetoric, and/or other negative or derogatory remarks/stereotypes of any nature.
+- Violence is any word, look, sign, or act that hurts another person's body, feelings, dignity, safety, or property.
+NO ONE IS ENTITLED TO USE VIOLENCE; therefore, violence in any form will not be tolerated at our school or any school-sponsored function on or off campus including through cyberspace/internet/phone, etc. - Disrespect is to act in an offensive, insulting, impolite, or rude manner towards someone. - Depending on the circumstances and context, demeaning or offensive comments or behavior(s) targeting age, race, gender, sexual orientation, or disability status jokes, taunting, slurs, mimicking, gestures, rumors, derogatory "nicknames" or name calling, innuendos, hate speech/intolerant rhetoric, and/or other negative or derogatory remarks/stereotypes of any nature.

-In determining the consequences of any misconduct, Lutz Preparatory will consider the surrounding circumstances, the nature of the behavior, the relationships between the parties involved, and the context in which the alleged incidents occurred.
+In determining the consequences of any misconduct or lack of civility, Lutz Preparatory will consider the surrounding circumstances, the nature of the behavior, the relationships between the parties involved, and the context in which the alleged incidents occurred.
 Whether a particular action or incident constitutes a violation of this policy requires a determination based on all of the facts and surrounding circumstances.
 These determinations, and appropriate consequences, will be established by the Lutz Preparatory Administrative team and addressed case by case.